Arizona Community Property Laws

 Arizona is commonly referred to as a community property state.
 Arizona courts are, therefore, required to follow community property law principles when dividing community property in a divorce.
 Those same Arizona laws require the court to identify all of the spouses’ property, classify that property as either property owned by both spouses as community property or, alternatively, property belonging solely to one spouse, value the property determined by the court to be community property, and then to fairly divide that community property.

 All assets acquired by either spouse during marriage is legally presumed to be community property.
 The determination of when a particular item of property was acquired is based upon when transfer of ownership of that property was completed regardless of when actual possession of that property occurs.
 Typical examples of community property include income earned by a spouse’s effort during marriage regardless of the form of that compensation including, but not limited to, salary, increases in retirement benefits, stock options, and accumulated vacation and sick pay.
+However, not all property acquired during marriage may be deemed community property, such as under certain circumstances when a spouse signs a Disclaimer Deed at the time a home or parcel of property is acquired.

 In the case of a self-employed spouse, the community would receive a community property interest in some or all of the income earned from that spouse’s business, as well as the property purchased with those funds, that would be fairly attributable to the reasonable compensation and possibly excess profits of the business earned as a result of the efforts of a spouse, which amount would be determined by a business appraisal.